nusisko/domishot/README.md

-WEBSHOT — Capture a specific DOM element from any web page as an image
+domishot — capture a specific DOM element from any web page as an image
 ================================================================================

 Overview